nextgis/docs_ngcom/source/legend.rst

 Map symbols may need additional explanation.
 Paper maps and atlases use a separate page or an insert explaining what each symbol means.

-In NextGIS Web you have two options to display the information on symbols used in a vector layer:
+In NextGIS Web you have two options to display the information on symbols used in a layer:

 Display the map symbols in the layer tree.
 The markers of the layer styles will be used.
-In addition, you can add detailed description of the map symbols in the `Description panel <https://docs.nextgis.com/docs_ngcom/source/webmap_create.html#add-a-description-and-map-legend>`_  (i in a circle).
+In addition, you can add detailed description of the map symbols in the `Description panel <https://docs.nextgis.com/docs_ngcom/source/webmap_create.html#add-a-description-and-map-legend>`_  ("i" in a circle).

 In NextGIS Web settings the term "legend" refers specifically to the map symbols displayed in the layer tree of the Web Map under the layer name.